htkuan/docker-prometheus-grafana/README.md

-Using docker-compose to demo monitoring redis by using prometheus and grafana
+# Using docker-compose to demo monitoring redis by using prometheus and grafana

+## setting up
 ref:

 1. redis-exporter